-The ham for this recipe has been cured and precooked prior to placing in the slow cooker.
+The ham for this recipe has been cured and precooked prior to placing it in the slow cooker.

 If your ham says “fresh ham” it is likely not cured or cooked.
 An uncooked ham needs to reach an internal temperature of 145 degrees Fahrenheit during the cooking process in order to be safe for eating.